CCI-MOC/xdmod-cntr/XdmodAID.md

 events

 ## About volume events

-I did spend time on handling the volume events and was in the middle of debugging them, but never pulled the code out, as I figured it might be useful.
-Need to add an issue on this.
+I did spend time on handling the volume events and was in the middle of debugging them, but never pulled the code out, as I initially thought that this would track all of the disk usage, though I was confused by the data structure.
+After working through How volumes are actually tracked I discovered that this was not going to provide anything that could be used, though it might be important for showback.
+It is for this reason that I kept the code in place and didn't remove it.

-The better way to track volumes, which can also be done for any service that uses storage (glance, swift, S3, ... ) is to setup storage metrics.
+I've added an issue to either remove or fix the volume evens.

+The way that seems to be used by xdmod to account for volumes, is via storage metrics.
 With storage metrics, each storage class will have it's own resource.
+This is more general than just volumes as it could be used to track any storage (glance, swift, S3, ... ) by giving it a specific resource name.

 # xdmod-openshift